Meet Scott W. Grady

 The work spans much of New England's residential vocabulary.

-I've restored Victorian Brownstones and Federals in places like Winchester, Brookline, and Cambridge.
+I’ve restored Victorian Brownstones and Federals in places like Winchester, Brookline, and Cambridge.
 I've designed Shingle-style new houses on the Maine coast.
-I've rebuilt a 1911 wharf-house in Provincetown that began life as Ambrose Webster's art school and later became The Flagship restaurant.
-I've also drawn quieter contemporary work along the Cape and in Maine.
+I’ve rebuilt a 1911 wharf-house in Provincetown that began life as Ambrose Webster's art school and later became The Flagship restaurant.
+We've also drawn quieter contemporary work along the Cape and in Maine.

 Most of my clients come through referrals from past clients, contractors, and collaborators.
 That's the part of the practice I'm most proud of.